EthicalSource/hippocratic-license/content/adopters.md

 ## Adopters of the Hippocratic License

-The Hippocratic License has been adopted by projects including:
+The Hippocratic License has been adopted by over 300 projects including:

 {{< data-list "static/adopters.csv" >}}